 Do you want user to give comments, like and share the blog through social media?

+Yes.
+We will also need to be able to moderate these. – They will need moderation prior to posting

 Find Jobs

-This is the feature which is for both employer and jobseeker but mainly for jobseeker and here a user can find job by selecting various fields
+This is the feature which is for jobseekers and here a user can find job by selecting various fields.
+Employers only look at jobs that they have created so that they can maintain them (create new jobs, edit, delete or disable existing jobs.)

 Select country